Skip site navigation (1)Skip section navigation (2)

 raiden_debug_spi programmer

-optional serial parameter to specify the servo USB device serial
+tional serial parameter to specify the servo USB device serial number

 flashrom -p raiden_debug_spi:serial=XXX

-The optional custom_rst=true parameter changes the timeout value
+The optional custom_rst=true parameter alters the behavior of the reset

 flashrom -p raiden_debug_spi:custom_rst=<true|false>

-syntax, where custom_rst=false is the implicit default timeout
+custom_rst=false is the implicit default timeout of 3ms

 pony_spi programmer

-on windows) is specified using the mandatory dev parameter.
-The
+dows) is specified using the mandatory dev parameter.
+The adapter type

-adapter type is selectable between SI-Prog (used for SPI devices
+is selectable between SI-Prog (used for SPI devices with PonyProg 2000)

 flashrom -p pony_spi:dev=/dev/ttyS0,type=serbang